mcassiano/requestmatcher/README.md

 A simple and powerful way for making assertions in your mocked API.

-To properly test an Android Application we must isolate all the external dependencies that we can't control.
+To properly test an Android application we must isolate all the external dependencies that we can't control.
 Normally, in a client/server application, this boils down to the API calls.

 There are several approaches to mocking the server interaction: